 May 28th – June 2nd – The RBC Canadian Open

 On May 30, 2024, with men’s national gold championship, RBC Canadian Open underway, Ontario sports betters gave major support to the Canadian golfers.
-BetMGM Sportsbook claims that the event took more wagers from Ontario than from any other district where the brand operates.
-BetMGM also noted that seven out of the top 20 most-bet players that won the event are Canadians.
+BetMGM Ontario claims that the event took more wagers from the province than from any other district where the brand operates.
+The company also noted that seven out of the top 20 players that won the event are Canadians.